 - 1. base course gravel after compaction.
-Compaction test results and gravel quality test results of the base, sub-base and select fill courses are to be available for the inspection; - 2. proof rolling of the finished pavement for compaction; - 3. checking of final pavement reduced level and crossfall; - 4. pre-prime inspection of the pavement surface to ensure profile is correct and surface is suitable for priming, in accordance with the relevant specifications.

-(Note: Before priming, the following requirements are to be suitable:-
+Compaction test results and gravel quality test results of the base, sub-base and select fill courses are to be available for the inspection; - 2. proof rolling of the finished pavement for compaction with a fully loaded 10,000L water tanker in accordance with the standard TMR test method; - 3. checking of final pavement reduced level and crossfall.
+Consulting Engineer to supply Council with levels in AHD prior to inspection; - 4. pre-prime inspection of the pavement surface to ensure profile is correct and surface is suitable for priming, in accordance with the relevant specifications. - (Note: Before priming, the following requirements are to be suitable:- - a. side drains and mitre drains checked and tested;

-- a. side drains and mitre drains checked and tested; - b. check conduit markers against service conduits; - c. surfacing design: - i. spray seal proposed application rates of prime and binder and spread rates of pre-coated aggregate are to have been approved prior to the inspection; - ii. asphaltic concrete proposed application rates of prime and results of mix acceptance tests all have been approved prior to the inspection; - 5. stormwater drainage works affecting the roadworks completed; - 6. all pipe and services crossings of the roadworks completed, and certified correctly located by the Consultant; - 7. kerb and channel line and reduced levels checked and certified within tolerances by Consultant; - 8. check intersection contouring;

-- 9. check overland flow path contouring away from roadways; and - 10. suitable minimum period between prime / seal / asphalt as per specifications and satisfactory inspection.
+- b. check conduit markers against service conduits; - c. the pre-primed surface must be swept with a mechanical broom to remove all loose material prior to the prime application; - d. surfacing design: - i. spray seal proposed application rates of prime and binder and spread rates of pre-coated aggregate must be accepted as part of the pavement design submitted by the Consulting Engineer prior to the inspection.
+Note there is to be a minimum of 10 days between the primary and secondary seals; - ii. asphaltic proposed application rates of prime and results of mix acceptance tests must be approved as part of the pavement design submitted by the Consulting Engineer prior to the inspection; - 5. stormwater drainage works associated with the completed roadworks; - 6. all pipe and services crossings of the roadworks completed, and certified correctly located by the Consulting Engineer; - 7. kerb and channel line and reduced levels checked and certified within tolerances by Consulting Engineer; - 8. check intersection contouring; - 9. check overland flow path contouring away from roadways; and - suitable minimum period between prime / seal / asphalt as per specifications and satisfactory inspection.

-On maintenance inspections
+On-maintenance inspections

-Council will not attend the 'On Maintenance' inspection unless;
+Council will not attend the 'On-Maintenance' inspection unless;

-- all as constructed information has been received by Council. - all bonding required by Council has been receipted by Council.
+- all As Constructed information has been received by Council. - all bonding required by Council has been receipted by Council.

-As constructed information is to be submitted to Council at least 5 working days prior to the proposed inspection date
+As Constructed information is to be submitted to Council at least 5 working days prior to the proposed inspection date and must include: